-Management has evaluated subsequent events through September XX, 2021, which is the date these financial statements were available to be issued.
-All subsequent events requiring recognition or disclosure have been incorporated into these financial statements.
+Management has evaluated subsequent events through November 5, 2021, which is the date these financial statements were available to be issued.
+No events requiring recognition or disclosure in the financial statements have been identified.

 NOTE 2 - CASH

 Bank balances of the District's cash, including restricted amounts, consist of the following: